 Tax Debt Discharge

-Bankruptcy discharges both secure and unsecured debt for the debtor.
-It can wipe out the existing debt for those who file for bankruptcy.
-Many people do not know that you can actually get past years federal income tax included in the debts that can be discharged by bankruptcy proceedings.
-You can’t just automatically get tax debt discharged in a bankruptcy proceeding.
+Bankruptcy can help you discharge both secured and unsecured debt, with a few exceptions for types of debt that are typically not dischargable in bankruptcy court.
+Many people do not know that you can actually include some past years' federal income tax debt in your bankruptcy proceedings.
+However, tax debt is not automatically discharged in a bankruptcy proceeding.
 Your tax debt must meet several criteria to be considered dischargeable.

 In order to successfully discharge federal income tax debt in a bankruptcy proceeding, you must pass a couple of tests.
 The first test is if the income taxes were due more than three years prior to filing the bankruptcy.
 It is important to note that if you filed an extension with the IRS, it must be three years from the latest extension due date.